CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 As an example:

-For HC44rs, there are 44 CPUs/node, so maximum value of YY is 44 or --ntask-per-node=44.
+For HB120rs_v3, there are 120 CPUs/node, so maximum value of YY is 120 or --ntask-per-node=120
-For many of the runs that were done, we set --ntask-per-node=36 so that we could compare to the c5n.9xlarge on Parallel Cluster
+For many of the runs that were done, we set --ntask-per-node=36 so that we could compare to the Parallel Cluster

-If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 5 compute nodes, as 36x5=180.
+If running a job with 192 processors, this would require the --nodes=XX or XX to be set to 2 compute nodes, as 96x2=192.

-The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the Cycle Cloud HPC Node.
+The setting for NPCOLxNPROW must also be a maximum of 192, ie. 16 x 12 or 12 x 16 to use all of the CPUs in the Cycle Cloud HPC Node.

-For HBv120, there are 120 CPUS/node, so maximum value of YY is 120 or --ntask-per-node=120.

 If running a job with 240 processors, this would require the --nodes=XX or XX to be set to 2 compute nodes, as 120x2=240.